jalvesaq/Nvim-R/README.md

     and that you can see being pasted into R Console.
 There are three different ways of sending the commands to R Console:

-     - When running R in a Neovim built-in terminal, the function `jobsend()` is used to send code to R Console.
+     - When running R in a Neovim built-in terminal, the function `chansend()` is used to send code to R Console.

      - When running R in an external terminal emulator, Tmux is used to send